Lead Tech

 COntact Christie

 Amy Magers began her career as a school psychologist and has served students in both small, rural schools as well as a large urban school district in Illinois.
-Most recently, Amy has served as a Special Education Administrator, so her educational focus is on meaningful educational evaluations, legal issues in Special Education, and ensuring students have access to a Free Appropriate Public Education.
+Amy has served as a Special Education Administrator, so her educational focus is on meaningful educational evaluations, legal issues in Special Education, and ensuring students have access to a Free Appropriate Public Education.
 Always a school psychologist, she also has interests in creating robust MTSS systems, social-emotional learning, and data literacy.

 Amy attended Loyola University Chicago with a degree in Psychology and Minors in Sociology and Women and Gender Studies prior to receiving her Master’s and Specialist degree in School Psychology at Northern Illinois University.
 Her administrative certification was obtained from the Educational Policy, Organization & Leadership program at the University of Illinois Urbana-Champaign.
+Always learning, Amy is now a local LETRS facilitator and drowning in professional books and articles.
+If you're still reading, please check on her.

 When not working or reading, Amy loves to travel with her husband and daughter.